Skip to main content

 Warnings of Concerta and Vyvanse

 Every time you fill a prescription for Concerta or Vyvanse, you will receive a medication guide.
 This guide contains information about the drug, such as side effects and warnings.
 Concerta and Vyvanse both have a black box warning.
-A black box warning is the strongest warning required by the FDA.
-Due to the risk of abuse or dependence, before being prescribed Concerta or Vyvanse, the patient must be evaluated for the risk of abuse.
-Also, patients taking Concerta or Vyvanse are monitored for signs of abuse during treatment.
-When the medication is stopped, the patient should be closely supervised as well.
+Also called a boxed warning, this is the strongest warning required by the FDA.
+Due to the risk of abuse or dependence, before a healthcare provider will prescribe Concerta or Vyvanse, they’ll evaluate their patients for the risk of abuse.
+They’ll also monitor patients for signs of abuse during treatment.
+Patients are closely supervised when stopping their medication as well.

 Other warnings

-• Stimulant medications have caused sudden death—in rare cases—in children and adolescents with certain serious heart problems or abnormalities.
+• Stimulant medications have caused sudden death—in rare cases—in children and adolescents with certain serious heart problems.
 This can occur even at regular doses.
 Sudden death, stroke, and heart attack have also occurred in adults.
-Concerta or Vyvanse should not be used in patients with heart problems or abnormalities (such as heart disease or arrhythmia).
+Neither Concerta nor Vyvanse should be used in patients with heart problems or abnormalities (such as heart disease or arrhythmia).

-• Concerta or Vyvanse should be used with caution in people with high blood pressure or problems with the heart or heart rate.
+• Concerta and Vyvanse should be used with caution in people with high blood pressure or problems with the heart or heart rate.
 Concerta and Vyvanse can increase blood pressure and heart rate.
-Patients should be monitored while taking Concerta or Vyvanse
+Patients should be monitored while taking either drug

 • Allergic reactions are rare.
-Patients with hives, trouble breathing, or swelling of the face, throat, tongue, or neck, should get emergency medical help.
+Patients with hives, trouble breathing, or swelling of the face, lips, throat, or tongue should get emergency medical help.

 • Prolonged and painful erection (priapism) has occurred with stimulants.
 Priapism requires immediate medical attention.

-• Children who take stimulants every day year-round may have a temporarily slowed growth rate.
-The doctor will monitor growth during stimulant treatment.
+• Children who take stimulants may have a temporarily slowed growth rate.
+The healthcare provider will monitor growth during stimulant treatment.

-• Keep Concerta or Vyvanse in a safe place, out of the reach of children and pets.
+• Keep Concerta and Vyvanse in a safe place, locked if possible, and out of the reach of children and pets.
 Keeping the medication in a safe place helps prevent misuse and abuse.

 Concerta: